-- Undertake community and stakeholder engagement elements of Recreation Planning projects to determine needs and requirements for facilities and services. - Provide guidance and support for the development of plans and expertise in planning and development for community groups. - Develop plans that identify and consolidate community aspirations for facilities, services and spaces that form an integral component of their life based on research and data. - Provision of 59 formalised parks and open spaces across the Shire. - 16 P1 Urban Parks these are High Profile: strategic location, tourists and local residents. - 20 P2 Urban Parks these are Medium Profile: strategic location, local residents. - 15 P3 Urban Parks these are Low Profile: residential location, local residents. - 6 P4 Urban Bushland areas these are Semi developed, local residents. - 2 P5 Urban Bushland area these are Undeveloped, local residents. - 24 BBQs located in various parks and open spaces throughout the Shire. - 38 Playgrounds located in various open spaces throughout the Shire. - Shared pathways. - Fitness equipment. - Maintenance of parks, open spaces and public amenities. - Preparation and restoration of public areas prior to and following public events. - Conducting playground maintenance and inspections to Australian Standards. - Delivering the annual electric powerline tree clearance program of works. - Undertaking tree inspections and maintenance of trees in urban areas.
+- Undertake community and stakeholder engagement elements of Recreation Planning projects to determine needs and requirements for facilities and services. - Provide guidance and support for the development of plans and expertise in planning and development for community groups. - Develop plans that identify and consolidate community aspirations for facilities, services and spaces that form an integral component of their life based on research and data. - Provision and management of formalised parks and open spaces across the Shire. - Provision and management of P1 Urban Parks these are High Profile: strategic location, tourists and local residents. - Provision and management of P2 Urban Parks these are Medium Profile: strategic location, local residents. - Provision and management of P3 Urban Parks these are Low Profile: residential location, local residents. - Provision and management of P4 Urban Bushland areas these are Semi developed, local residents. - Provision and management of P5 Urban Bushland area these are Undeveloped, local residents. - Provision and management of BBQs located in various parks and open spaces throughout the Shire. - Provision and management of playgrounds located in various open spaces throughout the Shire. - Provision and management of shared pathways. - Provision and management of fitness equipment. - Maintenance of parks, open spaces and public amenities. - Preparation and restoration of public areas prior to and following public events. - Conducting playground maintenance and inspections to comply with Australian Standards.

+- Delivering the annual electric powerline tree clearance program of works. - Undertaking tree inspections and maintenance of trees in urban areas.